nicercode/EnvironmentalComputing/README.md

 Each folder contains a `_index.rmd` which creates its associated `_index.html` file.
 It is crucial to set this file up correctly to organise the menu and pages.
-The yaml header of each `_index.rmd` file looks a bit like this and this section controls the order of the pages.
+The yaml header of each `_index.rmd` file looks a bit like this.
+The yaml section controls the order of the pages.

     ---
     title: "Getting Started with R"